 Lastly, for this post, and more importantly: take care of yourself, loved ones and where and when possible, your extended community, like your friends and neighbors while practicing social distancing.
 Your well-being shouldn't take the back seat over work or the well-being of your loved ones.
 Even when working or learning from home, it's easy to get into the zone and realize hours have passed before your last stretch and breathe of fresh air.
 Step away for a breather.
 Call your loved ones.
 Checkup on your neighbors.

 In some of the suggestions above, I mention

 if possible, because I'm aware that in some cases, for various people, it's not entirely possible to do some of the suggestions due to economics, physical impairments, and a host of other factors.
-I hope, however, that we can all learn from one another through sharing on how to best approach working and learning remotely, while at the same time, helping support the most vulnerable of us people during this and other difficult, uncertain times.
+I hope, however, that we can all learn from one another through collective sharing on how best to approach working and learning remotely, while at the same time, helping support the most vulnerable of us in society during this difficult, uncertain period.

 Remote work will likely grow as the future of work is redefined with the advent of technology and shifts in societal attitudes, including the occurence of life-threatening situations, like the outbreak with COVID-19 (coronavirus).
 While the above list is not an exhaustive one for how to jump into remote work life, I hope it helps some people in getting started in a direction that is constructive for them and their situation.